SOJOURNER TRUTH LEGACY PLAZA

 Coming Soon

 Now in construction at the site of Truth’s speech, the Sojourner Truth Legacy Plaza is designed by Dion Harris, landscape designer for Summit Metro Parks, and will feature a floral motif inspired by Truth’s family roots in Ghana.
 At the center will stand a life-size bronze sculpture of Sojourner Truth by nationally renowned Akron artist Woodrow Nash.
 Additional architectural work has been provided by GPD Group and construction will be done by the Ruhlin Company.
-The plaza is targeted to be completed in the spring/summer of 2023.
+The plaza is targeted to be completed in the spring of 2024.

 Sojourner Truth Legacy Plaza Sponsors